Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 4. Rough Copy aka Sloppy Copy

 Students write a paragraph in proper form using their graphic organizer as a guide.
-Give students an opportunity to read their paragraph first to themselves and then out loud to a partner.
-Students are able to find and correct errors when they read out loud.
+Allow students to read their paragraph first to themselves and then out loud to a partner.
+Students can find and correct errors when they read out loud.
 Make a quick check of the sloppy copy before students write a final copy.

 5. Final Copy